andOlga/umineko-catbox-english/CONTRIBUTING.md

 If you re-open `script_replace.rb` now, assuming everything was executed correctly, you will observe that the desync is now fixed -- lines should be in their correct locations.
 Once you confirm that, copy everything from `script_replace.rb` back into `script.rb`, replacing the lines that gave you trouble originally.

 The next step is quite simple: we need to re-add the custom layouting function and the English nametags to the now-fixed script.
-Simply do:
+Simply do (in this order):

 ```
 node layout.js